nabm-utn/TOP-Library/README.md

 * Add an option for sorting books by name, author and/or number of pages.
 * Add an option for adding X ammount of pre-generated books (mainly literature classics).
 * Make the new book form appear on demand.
+* Add field verification to the new book form.